Akshay12184/mcm/readme.md

 ---
 Installation
 Download the install.lua file to your in-game computer using the Pastebin get command.
 Replace pastebin_link with the link to the Pastebin.
----
 Wget run https://github.com/Akshay12184/mpm

-Run the install.lua script to install MPM.
+run the install.lua script to install MPM.
 This script will automatically download the necessary package manager files from the MPM GitHub repository.
 ---
 install
 During installation, you will be prompted to add the default package repository.
 This repository contains a variety of useful packages.
 To add this repository, simply enter yes when prompted.